Updated June 30th, 2021

 - Frequently tremor or lack coordination

-- Be sitting far more often than usual
+- Be sitting or lying down far more often than usual

 - Avoid or be rejected by the rest of the herd